 Bilinguals earn more money

-Salary.com, an American aggregator of compensation package data, estimates that people who speak an additional language can earn 5–20% more.
-Bilingual or multilingual employees working for the United States government or military can earn up to US$1,000 a month more for their ability to speak other languages fluently.
+It’s been estimated that people who speak an additional language can earn 5–20% more.
+Bilingual or multilingual employees working for the United States (US) government or military can earn up to US$1,000 a month more for their ability to speak other languages fluently.
 A Canadian study found that bilingual men earned 3.6% and bilingual women 6.6% more than their peers who only speak English – even if they didn’t actually communicate in the second language.

 But beyond the salary and the ability to network, the benefits of language learning can improve cognitive skills, limit many of the negative effects of culture shock, fend off the risk of dementia and Alzheimer’s for five years longer, and makes you sexier.
 The language learning app Babbel found that over 71% of Americans and 61% of Britons find someone who can articulate their ideas in a foreign tongue much more attractive.

 Then there are the career advantages, such as being able to work with or lead a company into new markets.
 The British Chamber of Commerce, for instance, estimates that over 60% of corporations who want to do business in a foreign country don’t do so because they don’t have enough multilingual employees.
 Another positive financial effect?
 You might be able to relocate to a country that’s far more affordable.